What was life like in southwest Arkansas hundreds of years ago?

 The Henderson State University Archeological Research Station is part of the Arkansas Archeological Survey.
 Created by the state legislature in 1967, the mission of the Arkansas Archeological Survey is to conserve and research the state's heritage and communicate this information to the public.
 The Arkansas Archeological Survey is administered as a unit of the University of Arkansas System.
 The Henderson State Research Station is one of 10 Survey research stations across the state.

 The Research Station archeologist is tasked with archeological research, teaching, and public service.
-Dr. Mary Beth Trubitt teaches anthropology courses in the Henderson State University Department of Sociology, Human Services/Social Work, and Criminal Justice and is also a research professor in University of Arkansas's Department of Anthropology.
+Dr. Mary Beth Trubitt teaches sociology courses in the Henderson State University Health, Education, and Social Sustainability learning community and anthropology courses in the Arts and Humanities learning community.
+She is also a research professor in University of Arkansas's Department of Anthropology.

 At the Arkansas Archeological Survey’s Henderson State University Research Station, research, teaching, and service go hand-in-hand.
 Here are some highlights of our current activities:

-- HSU Research Staion archeologists curate and document Caddo pottery from Clark and Hot Spring counties in the Joint Educational Consortium’s Hodges Collection.
+- HSU Research Station archeologists curate and document Caddo pottery from Clark and Hot Spring counties in the Joint Educational Consortium’s Hodges Collection.
 In 2019, a permanent space was created in HSU's newly-renovated Caddo Center for exhibiting the collection and interpreting Caddo Indian history in the local area.
-This provides internship opportunities for students in HSU's museum studies program (interns Rae’Shawn Jones in 2019, Emma Adams in 2020, Christine Bostian in 2021).
+This provided internship opportunities for HSU students (2019-2023 interns were Rae’Shawn Jones, Emma Adams, Christine Bostian, DeLainey Brown, and Andrew Powell).
+Interns assisted with creating new content for the “Interpreting the Hodges Collection at the Henderson State University Caddo Center” website.
 New articles have been published about this project in Caddo Archeology Journal.

 - A new website, "Arkansas Novaculite: A Virtual Comparative Collection," highlights an important regional raw material that was used by Indians for making stone tools and is still used today for whetstones.
 This project was supported in part by a grant from the Arkansas Humanities Council and the National Endowment for the Humanities.